For every civil rights battle that made national news, there were hundreds of others little known outside their community.

 It was a brave move in an area where the Ku Klux Klan was active.

 (Interestingly, Dr. Henderson was the first black physical education teacher in Washington, and is considered the founder of “black basketball,” first introducing the sport to Black students in 1904.)

 The group fought the Virginia segregation law in court, ultimately seeing such forced housing segregation outlawed by the U.S. Supreme Court’s 1917 decision in Buchanan vs. Warley.

 Now Tinner Hill is a small park tucked into a residential neighborhood, still occupied by members of the Tinner family.
 The park, site of an annual music festival, has markers and plaques outlining the community’s story.

 Particularly striking is the “Zig-Zag” sculpture, by local artist Martha Jackson Jarvis, which represents how political leaders drew boundaries to dilute the voting power of local Black residents in 1887.

 The line placed many Black residents in much-larger Fairfax County, instead of the small city of Falls Church.
 In a large county, the Black vote would carry little weight.
-Interestingly, the zig-zag is also a West African symbol, meaning performing the unusual or impossible.
+Interestingly, the zig-zag is also a West African symbol, which means to perform the unusual or impossible.

 An arch to the NAACP